PressForward/PressForwardTheme/notes.md

 ## To Do's 10/10
-* fix use case page template to show custom sidebar with other use case links.
+* fix use case page template to show custom sidebar with other use case links. (done)
-  * make the featured image bigger
+  * make the featured image bigger (done)
-  * remove the byline
+  * remove the byline (done)
 * high res logo
 * link to features page
 * fix content column widths on homepage slider
 * search bar
 * side bar on news page?